-D. Project Investment
+C. Project Investment

-The total investment of this project is estimated at 287838.16 ten thousand yuan, of which a loan of 200 million US dollars is planned to be applied for from the AIIB.
+The total investment of this project is estimated at 287838.16 ten thousand yuan, of which a CNY-denominated loan of 200 million US dollars is planned to be applied for from the AIIB.

-E. Construction Period
+D. Construction Period